bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 * adding Access-List 1 **(This allows the LAN to get connection to the internet)**.
 It will be use wilcard mask instead of subnet mask

       ICT(config)# access-list 1 permit 192.168.1.0 0.0.0.255
-* Verify

-      Router(config)# show interface ethernet1/0 (verify the LAN IP configuration) Router(config)# show interface fastethernet 0/0 (verify External/ISP IP configuration and status) Router(config)# Show ip route (show your routing statement if its correct) Router(config)# show ip nat translations (This is to confirm if your nat statements are right) Router(config)# show access-lists (configured access lists)

-don't forget to save router config with `do wr`.

-Now, pfSense can ping to 8.8.8.8, but no with internet.
-So,
+  If use Cisco, now pfSense can ping to 8.8.8.8, but no with internet.
+So, Access-List config need to be allow for ICMP traffic.
+* s

 Next is follow this 2 steps to get and manage internet for client and implement Remote Access.